Doctor in a white coat checking the time, symbolizing long wait times in healthcare in Quebec.

 Child Healthcare in Québec (and Other Provinces): A Mom’s Guide

-Many families—whether in Québec, Ontario, or British Columbia—move here as newcomers and wonder how children’s healthcare works.
-As an immigrant mom, I’ve been through it myself, so here’s a clear, updated guide to healthcare in Québec and other provinces across Canada.
+Many families—whether in Québec, Ontario, or British Columbia—move here as newcomers and often wonder how children’s healthcare works in Canada.
+As an immigrant mom, I’ve navigated the system myself, and specifically, understanding healthcare in Quebec was a significant learning curve.
+This clear, updated guide will walk you through child healthcare in Quebec and other provinces across Canada, offering practical insights for newcomer families.

 1. RAMQ Health Card (Québec)

-After arriving, apply for the RAMQ health card within 15 days; Quebec covers children from day one.
+After arriving in Quebec, applying for your RAMQ health card is a top priority, ideally within 15 days.
+It’s crucial to know that Quebec covers children from day one under RAMQ.
 You’ll need:

 • Proof of status (PR card or CSQ)